an-pk-chu/Thera-Bank-Loan-Data-Analysis/README.md

 # Thera-Bank-Loan-Data-Analysis

 # Project Background
 Thera Bank is focused on converting liability customers into personal loan clients while retaining their deposit relationships.
 Building on a successful campaign last year, which achieved a conversion rate of over 9%, the bank is seeking new, data-driven strategies to further improve these conversions.
-Our analysis reveals that targeting customers based on education level, income, and digital engagement can significantly enhance product adoption.
+This analysis reveals that targeting customers based on education level, income, and digital engagement can significantly enhance product adoption.
 By tailoring marketing campaigns to higher-educated and digitally active customers, and promoting personalized offers for young, high-income clients, the bank can improve conversion rates while effectively managing acquisition costs.
 Insights and recommendations are provided on the following key areas:

 - **Customer Demographic Analysis:**